-Thanks so much for coming by to check out Episode 224 of The New Family Podcast, where we talk to a family lawyer about parental alienation and reunification therapy.
+Thanks so much for coming by to check out Episode 224 of The New Family Podcast, where we talk about family law, parental alienation and reunification therapy.

 I’ve talked a lot on this show about positive co-parenting, but sadly, there are still a lot of acrimonious divorces where positive co-parenting is just not possible.